helenemartin/colorifix-backend/README.md

 To access this URL:
 http://localhost:8000/docs#/

-Make sure the server is running
+Make sure the colorifix-backend server is running so the API end points are consumed on the Client side